 The culinary arts hereby fractalize various socio-economic arenas under a single umbrella—one whose spokes coalesce into tongue-mesmerizing sunrays.

 I feel very privileged to have tasted the masterpiece products of C-Cap-cultivated culinary connoisseurs.
-Albeit Union Square Cafe’s ‘hamachi crudo citrus and almond crema’ or Vaucluse’s ‘Burgundy Escargot.
-In addition, roasted bone marrow grenoblaise’, tongues sizzled with flavor.
-Clean, crisp and fresh from the sea were poke and shellfish masterpieces.
-Alongside swordfish paillard, Mediterranean whitefish, and Union Fare’s remarkably savory salmon.
-However in lobster sauce, or Alaskan Salmon en croute a la Paul Bocune.
-Furthermore paying respects to the fruits of the land were crudo, braised short rib, chili chicken and beef tartare orchestrations.
+Albeit Union Square Cafe’s ‘hamachi crudo citrus and almond crema’ or Vaucluse’s ‘Burgundy Escargot, roasted bone marrow grenoblaise’, tongues sizzled with flavor.
+Clean, crisp and fresh from the sea were poke and shellfish masterpieces, alongside swordfish paillard, Mediterranean whitefish, and Union Fare’s remarkably savory salmon in lobster sauce, or Alaskan Salmon en croute a la Paul Bocune.
+Paying respects to the fruits of the land were crudo, braised short rib, chili chicken and beef tartare orchestrations.
 My particular favorite was the Regis Ova Caviar, or roasted ‘beet tartare’ comprised of ‘caramelized sunchoke aioli, hass avocado and brioche croutons’.

-Honoring José Andrés that night, among industry partners, program funders.
-It also includes Elior, Hearst Foundation and US Foods, donors, and auction donors.
-Sponsors whose donations range from Bronze, Silver, Gold and Platinum packages.
-It valued almost between $10,000-$200,000 help render C-CAP successful, ongoing and philanthropic.
+Honoring José Andrés that night, among industry partners, program funders, which include Elior, Hearst Foundation and US Foods, donors, and auction donors, sponsors whose donations range from Bronze, Silver, Gold and Platinum packages valued between $10,000-$200,000 help render C-CAP successful, ongoing and philanthropic.